310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 Ahh, this is a disaster!
 The paint’s spreading all over the paper!!
 I have to wipe it off with a cloth… <th>(wipe, wipe)</th>

 Oh no, the paint I wasn’t able to clean off is just spreading even further and ruining more papers!!
 W-wh-what do I dooo~!?
+{% endbubble %}

+{% bubble Tetora serious %}
 O-Ossu, no. I have to calm down.
 At times like these, you have to calmly work through it, or it’ll only get worse.
+{% endbubble %}

+{% bubble Tetora sad4 %}
 What am I saying, it’s already gotten *worse!* I’m real sorry, Anego…!

 You’re glad none of it got on my uniform…?
 Well, yeah, none of it got on me, but!

-I just ruined your drawing, y’know?!
+I just ruined your drawing, y’know!?
 You should scold me for that!

 I really hate this part ‘bout myself, making clumsy mistakes no matter the time!
 I should seriously consider doing the zen meditation that Taishou suggested for learning self-restraint.